 It is our intention that our pupils acquire the necessary knowledge, skills and understanding to become lifelong learners and linguists.
-We strive to ensure that all our pupils receive a well-rounded learning experience when reading, writing, speaking and listening which will equip them with the fundamental tools to achieve in our school and beyond.
+We strive to ensure that all our pupils receive a well-rounded learning experience when reading, writing, speaking and listening which will equip them with the fundamental tools to achieve in our school and beyond, and ultimately make a positive difference to our world .
 It is our intention to immerse pupils in the wonders of quality texts to instil a love for reading, a passion for discovery and a confidence to explore their imagination through our ambitious curriculum.

-Phonics is taught through letters and sounds using a multi sensory approach.
+Phonics is taught through our own carefully planned systematic, synthetic program, using a multi-sensory approach.
 Pupils are encouraged to apply their phonic knowledge independently through opportunities in child initiated learning.
 This knowledge develops a firm foundation for future learning of spelling in KS2.

 Throughout our curriculum pupils are given many opportunities to articulate their learning during the school day and to speak in front of different audiences including Parish Mass, Class assemblies, performances for parents and reporting to the governing body.
 HfL English planning is used to ensure a clear progression of skills building to clear end points at the end of each year.

 Whole school writing projects promote this through a shared book focus.
 Planned first hand, real life experiences for all pupils enhance and inspire purposeful writing and equip our pupils with the knowledge and cultural capital they need to achieve.

 All teachers have a good knowledge of the English curriculum.
 The English subject leaders ensure that teachers have a deep understanding of the sequence of learning and end points.
 Regular staff meeting time is allocated to updating knowledge and understanding of the curriculum.
 Best practice is shared and through pupil voice new initiatives are implemented.